wp-plugins/majpage-menu-class-extender/readme.txt

 * First version of plugin.

 == Upgrade Notice ==

+= 1.4 =
+Plugin now supports wp_page_menu as well as wp_nav_menu.
+It's functions has been changed into MAJpageMCE class static methods.

 = 1.3 =
 Changes were made to add suport for HTML5 &lt;menu&gt; tag.